fommil/fpmortals/manuscript/complete.md

 `zipWithL` and `zipWithR` allow combining the two sides of a `zip` into a new type, and then returning just an `F[C]`.

 `mapAccumL` and `mapAccumR` are regular `map` combined with an accumulator.
-If you find your old Java sins are making you want to reach for a `var`, and refer to it from a `map`, you want `mapAccumL`.
+If we find our old Java ways make us want to reach for a `var`, and refer to it from a `map`, we should be using `mapAccumL`.

 For example, let's say we have a list of words and we want to blank out words we've already seen.
 The filtering algorithm is not allowed